Academy Research Committee

 Research Recruitment

 The ASCIP Research Committee (ARC) initially reviews research recruitment applications.
 It makes recommendations to the Governance Board (GB), which makes the final decision on whether recruitment materials can be sent to the Listserv.
+Click here to make a recruitment request.

 Submission Process